OCR-D/spec/web_api.md

 **Processing**: since the `Processing` section is provided by [OCR-D Core](https://github.com/OCR-D/core), implementors do not need to implement Processing Server, Process Queue, and Processing Worker themselves, they can reuse/customize the existing implementation.
-Once a request arrives, it will be (split into single-processor jobs and) pushed to a processing queue.
-A processing queue always has the same name as its respective processors.
+Once a request arrives, it will be (split into single-processor jobs and) pushed to a job queue.
+A job queue always has the same name as its respective processors.
 For example, `ocrd-olena-binarize` processors listen only to the queue named `ocrd-olena-binarize`.
 A Processing Worker, which is an [OCR-D Processor](https://ocr-d.de/en/spec/glossary#ocr-d-processor) running as a worker, listens to the queue, pulls new jobs when available, processes them, and push the job statuses back to the queue if necessary.
 One normally does not run a Processing Worker directly, but via a Processing Server.
 Job statuses can be pushed back to the queue, depending on the [job configuration](#process-queue), so that other services get updates and act accordingly.

 **Database**: in this architecture, a database is required to store information such as users requests, jobs statuses, workspaces, etc. [MongoDB](https://www.mongodb.com/) is required here.